Shift to A “Performance Planning” Mindset

 Set specific goals -- List opportunities for improvement, identify training needs, and set realistic but challenging goals.

 Close with a synopsis -- Summarize what you discussed and review any Human Resources communications concerning policy changes, wage scales, and so on.
-Sign the session’s forms and explain next steps.
+Sign the session’s forms and explain the next steps.
 Thank the employee for his/her time and work.

-If you’d like more information about BLOOM® or our methodology please feel free to contact us or leave a response here.
+If you’d like more information about BLOOM or our methodology, please feel free to contact us or leave a response here.